 This course provides basic instruction in automatic transmissions and transaxles.
-Comprehension of principles and powerflow of automatic transmissions and repairing or replacing internal and external components are emphasized.
+Emphasis is placed on the comprehension of principles and powerflow of automatic transmissions and repairing or replacing internal and external components.
 This is a CORE course.
+Supports CIP Code 15.0803 and 47.0604.